Learning Visual Feedback Control for Dynamic Cloth Folding: Proposed Method

 \section{Proposed Method}

-A general view of our proposed method for dynamic cloth manipulation is depicted in Fig.~\ref{fig:struct}.
-The RL policies are trained in simulation, where we perform domain randomization including multiple cloth dynamics, which is used for generalization across different fabric types.
-In both the sim (left side Fig.~\ref{fig:struct}) and real system (right side Fig.~\ref{fig:struct}) we use the same structure of visual input $\mathcal{I}$, and the same Cartesian controller, Operational Space Control (OSC) \cite{khatib1087068}, which facilitates transferring the policy trained in simulation in a zero-shot manner.
+A general view of our proposed method for dynamic cloth folding is depicted in Fig.~\ref{fig:struct}.
+The policies are trained in simulation using RL, where we use DR including the physical properties of the cloth, in order to achieve generalization across different fabric types.
+In both the sim (left Fig.~\ref{fig:struct}) and real system (right Fig.~\ref{fig:struct}) the policies take a visual input $\mathcal{I}$ and output the next actions to the same Cartesian controller, Operational Space Control (OSC) \cite{khatib1087068}, which facilitates transferring the policy trained in simulation.